The Hitchhiker's Guide to the Galaxy Tertiary to Hexagonal Phases: Fit the Twenty-Third

 The episode opens with a Grebulon spaceship suffering an accident, and losing nearly all records of what it is and what it should be doing, along with the crew's memories of why.
 Based on what little remains of their orders, they land on the tenth planet from the Sun, and start to 'monitor' Earth.

 After a year's travelling Arthur has returned to the co-ordinates ZZ9 plural Z alpha—where he is expecting to find Earth, and perhaps Fenchurch.
 In its place, he finds a barely colonised planet called NowWhat, although with the right continents for Earth.
 The creature at the information desk explains that beings from a "plural" region are not advised to travel in hyperspace due to the risk of slipping in dimensions.
 He is directed to Hawalius, a planet of oracles.

 During a flashback, the introduction between Trillian and Zaphod Beeblebrox is revealed.
 But on a parallel Earth, an American and blonde Tricia McMillan (who was left behind by her universe's Zaphod) is interviewing Gail Andrews, an astrologer, about the effect that the recently discovered planet Persephone (nicknamed Rupert) will have on astrology.
 The Grebulons, monitoring this, have an idea.

 Later, Andrews and McMillan talk.
-Andrews has sensed that McMillan is unhappy about the stars—McMillan reveals that she met an alien (Zaphod Beeblebrox) at a party once (a variation of the previous flashback ensues), but didn't get to go with him because she fetched her bag.
+Andrews has sensed that McMillan is unhappy about the stars, and McMillan reveals that she met an alien (Zaphod Beeblebrox) at a party once (a variation of the previous flashback ensues), but didn't get to go with him because she fetched her bag.
 She also reveals that she just missed out on a TV job in New York City because she did not go back to fetch her bag.